Samuel Weatherhead was born in the parish of St. Philip, Barbados in 1756.

 Although the Tay Canal’s torturous channel, fluctuating water levels, many obstacles and numerous curves turned away most steamships travelling the Rideau, it remained a profitable and practical option for many years for barge traffic.
 Oxen towed these sturdy flat-bottomed craft, like the Enterprise, Jolly Brewer, Harriet, The Old Countryman, Victoria, Pride of Perth, Waterwitch and Perseverence, along a path between Weatherheads’ depot and the warehouses that lined the Perth Basin.

-It still exists today, forming part of the Rideau Trail.
-The Tay Canal eventually fell into disrepair, due to the Tay Navigation Company’s ongoing financial and political problems, and by the mid nineteenth century was practically abandoned.
+The Tay Canal still exists today, forming part of the Rideau Trail.
+It eventually fell into disrepair, due to the Tay Navigation Company’s ongoing financial and political problems, and by the mid nineteenth century was practically abandoned.
 In the 1880s, the Honourable John Haggart, Perth mill owner, member of parliament for Lanark South and a member of Sir John A. Macdonald’s cabinet, convinced Public Works to purchase the assets of the Tay Navigation Company and reconstruct the Tay Canal to conform to Rideau Canal standards.
 This Second Tay Canal bypassed the village of Port Elmsley and reduced the number of locks from five to two by digging a cut that connected the river to Beveridge’s Bay on the Lower Rideau.